Image: ESA - C.Carreau (SEMPDN9OY2F)

 19-Nov Advanced Fault Tolerance [Slides] Non-crash fault models Schneider: Implementing Fault-Tolerant Services Using the State Machine Approach

 21-Nov Advanced Fault Tolerance (cont.)
-State-machine replication
+[Slides] State-machine replication

 Paxos